 July 2002 - The first round of designs for a new WTC site are put on display for public comment.
 The public rejects the designs as being uninspired and are scrapped.

 August 2002 - The LMDC invites architects from around the world to submit ideas for the World Trade Center site.

 December 2002 - Semifinalists in the second round of the design contest exhibit their work at the Winter Garden in the World Financial Center.

 February 2003 - Architect Daniel Libeskind’s “Memory Foundations” is selected as the new design plan for the World Trade Center site.

-July 2003 - Architect David Childs, of Skidmore, Owings, and Merrill, is selected to design Freedom Tower, which will be the tallest of the five towers towers planned for the WTC site.
+July 2003 - Architect David Childs, of Skidmore, Owings & Merrill, is selected to design Freedom Tower, which will be the tallest of the four towers planned for the WTC site.

-December 19, 2003 - Plans for Freedom Tower are revealed.
+December 19, 2003 - Plans for Freedom Tower are unveiled.
 The skyscraper will occupy the northwest corner of ground zero.

 May 4, 2005 - New York Governor George Pataki announces that Freedom Tower will be redesigned due to security concerns.